2nd Bomb Wing: Post Cold War (1991 – present)

-December 1992, saw the last B-52G leave Barksdale for long-term storage in Davis-Monthan AFB, Arizona. and replaced with newer B-52H bombers.
+December 1992, saw the last B-52G leave Barksdale for long-term storage in Davis-Monthan Air Force Base, Arizona. and replaced with newer B-52H bombers.
 Also in December, the wing reclaimed the name of one of its original World War I bomb squadrons: the 20th Bomb Squadron.
-On 1 October 1993 the wing was renamed the 2d Bomb Wing and transferred its KC-135A Stratotankers and KC-10 Extenders to Air Mobility Command's 458th Operations Group at Barksdale AFB.
+On 1 October 1993 the wing was renamed the 2d Bomb Wing and transferred its KC-135A Stratotankers and KC-10 Extenders to Air Mobility Command's 458th Operations Group at Barksdale Air Force Base.

 On 1 August 1994 B-52H bombers two of the 2nd Bomb Wing flew the first-ever around-the-world bombing mission.
 The trip lasted 47.2 hours, the longest jet flight ever.

 Two 2d Bomb Wing B-52s conducted a missile strike against surface-to-air missile sites and air defense radars in Iraq in September 1996.
 Desert Strike was ordered in response to Iraqi attacks on Kurds in northern Iraq.
 The mission earned the wing the prestigious 1996 Mackay Trophy as the most meritorious flight of the year.

 The 2d Bomb Wing took part in Operation Southern Watch, Desert Fox and Allied Force throughout the late 1990s.

 On 19 September 2001, wing elements deployed to Diego Garcia and on 7 October flew early attacks on targets in Afghanistan in Operation Enduring Freedom to rid that country of terrorist bases and its extremist Taliban rulers and Al-Qaeda militants; later flew airborne alert missions and, in Operation Anaconda, flew bombing missions against targets in eastern Afghanistan, 1–18 March 2002.
 In the 2003 Invasion of Iraq, flew missions on 21 March in "shock and awe" strikes against command and control targets.

 21 March 2013 saw the first successful live run with a Sniper Advanced Targeting Pod marking the start of fleetwide integration for the B-52H.
 The pod gives the bomber a much needed precision strike capability.

 The 2d Bomb Wing has also participated in deployments to Qatar as part of operations to combat ISIS.
 The U.S. Pacific Command's (PACOM) Continuous Bomber Presence (CBP) mission is supported with regular deployments to Andersen AFB, Guam by the 2d Bomb Wing.

+On 15 October 2025, B-52s from the 2d Bomb Wing flew in formation with F-35s off the coast of Venezuela in a show of force during a time of escalating tensions between the United States and Venezuela involving US strikes on boats the US accused of smuggling drugs.